-- 1.1: Utilize the Future Land Use Map and character areas when considering land use decisions (i.e. development approvals and rezoning decisions) and infrastructure improvement priorities. - 1.2: Encourage non-residential growth in the form of retail, restaurants, professional offices and industrial development
+- 1.1: Utilize the Future Land Use Map and character areas when considering land use decisions (i.e. development approvals and rezoning decisions) and infrastructure improvement priorities. - 1.2: Encourage non-residential growth in the form of retail, restaurants, professional offices and industrial development in areas designated as such on the Future Land Use Map.

-- "Leap-frog development" is a term used for development that occurs far away from existing utilities in an area that is separated from existing development by undeveloped properties. - The future land use map presents a view of the future many years from the current, and each rezoning should be considered on its own merits.
+- 1.3: Encourage a logical progression of development and extension of utilities and discourage leap-frog development. - "Leap-frog development" is a term used for development that occurs far away from existing utilities in an area that is separated from existing development by undeveloped properties.

+The future land use map presents a view of the future many years from the current, and each rezoning should be considered on its own merits.
 It may be necessary to deny rezoning requests if they are premature or do not fit well with surrounding uses, even if the Future Land Use Map supports the rezoning.